awsdocs/aws-cdk-guide/v2/testing.md

 ------

 Our Lambda function test asserts that two particular properties of the function resource have specific values\.
 By default, the `hasResourceProperties` method performs a partial match on the resource's properties as given in the synthesized CloudFormation template\.
-This test requires that the provided properties exist and have the specified values, but the resource can also have other properties, and these are not tested\.
+This test requires that the provided properties exist and have the specified values, but the resource can also have other properties, which are not tested\.

 Our Amazon SNS assertion asserts that the synthesized template contains a subscription, but nothing about the subscription itself\.
 We included this assertion mainly to illustrate how to assert on resource counts\.
 The `Template` class offers more specific methods to write assertions against the `Resources`, `Outputs`, and `Mapping` sections of the CloudFormation template\.